 Since 1979, the YMCA Black Achievers Program at the Chestnut Street Family YMCA in Louisville, Kentucky, has encouraged and inspired youth to pursue their educational and career goals.
-Through the program, young people in grades 9-12 engage in educationbased mentoring programs designed to provide students with hands-on learning and enrichment opportunities in various professional areas, including STEM.
+Through the program, young people in grades 9-12 engage in education-based mentoring programs designed to provide students with hands-on learning and enrichment opportunities in various professional areas, including STEM.
 Through cluster workshops that pair adult achievers with teen achievers, students gain resource tools and professional roadmap strategies to navigate toward careers in their areas of interest.

 Acknowledging the impact the Black Achievers Program has on its students and their communities, the Booz Allen Foundation lent its support to the program to help underserved youth fulfill their career potential in the STEM fields.
 With the help of the Foundation, the Black Achievers made significant strides during 2022, surpassing attendance goals by nearly 18% to reach a total of 470 active participants.
-In 2022, 30 new achievers enrolled in the STEM cluster workshops, while "Our partnership with the Booz Allen Foundation has been a great experience.
+In 2022, 30 new achievers enrolled in the STEM cluster workshops, while an additional 50 received program scholarships to participate in the program, including the workshops.
+In addition, 68 new seniors participated in specialized instruction for rising graduates to prepare them for college and possible STEM careers ahead.

+"Our partnership with the Booz Allen Foundation has been a great experience.
 Above all, we want the Foundation to know 500 families have been directly impacted by its contributions and thousands will be impacted due to the seeds these resources have planted for the future of our youth."